 **Please note that these are approximate costs and may vary depending on courses taken.

 Tool kits are available at the NWCC Tool Crib.
-Kits are limited to NWCC Students enrolled in specific Trades programs only.
+Kits are limited and reserved for students enrolled in specific Trades programs only.
 Tool kits do not include the required PPE and Supplies on the TOOLS/SUPPLIES LIST.
 Prices are subject to change without notice.
 Please pay for your tool kit at the Registration Office.